opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 ### Limitations

-FIT RCF: user can train model with historical data and the trained model will be stored in index.
-When call predict API, the model will be deserialized and predict new data points.
-But the model in index will not be refreshed with new data.
-That’s why we call it “fixed in time” RCF.
+For FIT RCF, you can train the model with historical data, and store the trained model in your index.
+The model will be deserialized and predict new data points when using the Predict API.
+But the model in the index will not be refreshed with new data, because the model is "Fixed In Time".

 ## Localization

-Finding subset level information for aggregate data (for example, aggregated over time) that demonstrates activity of interest (spikes, drops, changes, anomalies) is a critical insight.
-Localization can be applied in different scenarios such as data exploration, root cause analysis, etc., to expose the contributors driving the activity of interest in the aggregate data.
+Finding subset level information for aggregate data (for example, aggregated over time) that demonstrates the activity of interest (spikes, drops, changes, anomalies) is a critical insight.
+Localization can be applied in different scenarios, such as data exploration, root cause analysis, etc., to expose the contributors driving the activity of interest in the aggregate data.

 ### Parameters